viviRbi/vyNote/readme.md

 # Collections / Generics
+## Look at if it's a class or an interface first, then look at which interface it implements from
 ## What are collections in Java?
 - All collections are part of java.util package
 - A wide variable type of collection, each have their own specialize